Building Your Physical Education Toolkit

 - APH Sound Balls: In Techno Beat (Red) and Boing Boing (Yellow), APH Sound Balls help young children gain skills (such as throwing, catching, kicking, and jumping over a ball) necessary to successfully participate in physical activities/sports when they become teens and adults.
 Designed to roll straight and true, the APH Sound Balls provide 2 distinct sounds (“boing boing” and techno beat) to accommodate individuals who wear hearing aids and who may have difficulty hearing higher-pitched sounds.
 Dual speakers with dual volume control guarantee that one speaker will always be exposed, making the ball easy to locate during gameplay, whether close or distant.

 - Jacob’s Rib-It-Balls are latex-free inflatable balls that have been designed in two-color combinations, making them easier for visual coordination.
 Crinkly fabric in the ribs adds an auditory component.
 They are available in three sizes: 14 inch (red/yellow), 18 inch (blue/yellow), and 30 inch (black/yellow).
 The 30 inch ball is sold with a foot pump.
+The 30-inch ball is sold with a foot pump and will only be available while the present supply lasts.

 - Portable Sound Source: Create audio tones that provide directional cues for orientation and mobility, sound localization training, or for playground games and sports.
 The lightweight Portable SoundSource comes with a programmable remote control and carrying strap.
 The carrying strap can be used as a belt for hiking or a game of Follow the Leader.
 Example uses include identifying home base, a safety zone, or a basketball goal.

 - The Draftsman Tactile Drawing Board is used in combination with special film and a stylus to create instant raised-line drawings.
 Use the Draftsman before and during lessons or practices to draw the boundaries of a field or court.
-With these drawings, teachers can help improve students’ spatial recognition skills and demonstrate game strategies.
+With these drawings, teachers can help improve students’ spatial recognition skills and demonstrate game strategies

 - Everybody Plays!
 How Kids With Visual Impairments Play Sports is a fun storybook written by Cindy Lou Aillaud and Lauren Lieberman that follows an elementary school-age child to a sports camp for children who have visual impairment, blindness, or deafblindness.
 Written at a 4th grade reading level, readers learn about sports and recreational physical activities that are enjoyed universally and about specific sports designed for persons with visual impairment and blindness.
+The large print version is available while supplies last and accessible versions are available as free downloads.

 - Gross Motor Development Curriculum provides a solid foundation for an active lifestyle!
 Watch this video to see children work around instructional barriers using whole-part-whole instruction, verbal instruction, task analysis, modeling, and demonstration.
+The large print version is available while supplies last and accessible versions are available as free downloads.

 - Going Places: Transition Guidelines for Community-based Physical Activities for Students who Have Visual Impairments, Blindness, or Deafblindness is a resource guide for teens and young adults that promotes independent physical activity.
 It outlines a step-by-step process for choosing and participating in sports and other physical activities outside of the school arena.
+This book is only available as a free download.